-It has long been illegal to drive a vehicle while under the influence of drugs, but it has been necessary for the police and prosecution to prove that the driver’s ability was impaired because of the substance they had taken.
-Drug driving was essentially included under drink driving laws, although prosecution tended to be sought for dangerous or reckless driving.
-The new laws separate drink driving and drug driving, to some extent, and the police say that it will make it easier to get a conviction.
+It has long been illegal to drive a vehicle while under the influence of drugs.
+Traditionally it has been necessary for the police and prosecution to prove that the driver’s ability was impaired because of the substance they had taken.

-There are two new offences; that of driving while under the influence of excessive amounts of controlled substances and being in charge of a vehicle while under the influence of excessive amounts of the listed drugs.
-It is also an offence to fail to provide a specimen, which may include giving a specimen of saliva or sweat at the roadside, or failing to provide a specimen of urine or blood at the police station.
+It is also an offence to fail to provide a specimen, which may include giving a specimen of saliva at the roadside or failing to provide a specimen of blood at the police station or hospital.
 All offences carry considerable penalties including mandatory disqualification and the potential for a community penalty or even custody if a dine is not deemed appropriate.